zanawar/azure-pipelines-tasks-terraform/README.md

 ## Release Notes

+### 0.4.13

+Fixed issue where task would fail when using TF_LOG debug variable.
+When this variable was used, logging would be written to stderr even when the command was successful (i.e. exit code 0).
+This would cause the task to decide the command failed due to the existence of content in stderr.
+The fix changes the decision to be based of the exit code.
+This should allow for TF_LOG to be used and the task succeed when the underlying command succeeds.

+### 0.4.12

+Parse errors from stderr output and write to exception telemetry.

+### 0.4.11

+Record which command option flags were used during execution without values in telemetry.

 ### 0.4.10

 #### Added pipeline variables that indicate last exit code and indicate if plan detected changes